Skip to main content

 Reviewed by Gaël Thirion on

-At senior level, titles are not enough.
-You must prove operational control, budget oversight, and team leadership.
-These samples show how to position your experience as executive support, not admin work.
+At the senior level, titles alone are not enough.
+You need to demonstrate operational control, budget oversight, and team leadership.
+The following samples show how to position your experience as executive support rather than administrative work.

 Example of a Senior Office Manager cover letter for a leadership position